Whether it’s a daily workout or an occasional activity like a hike, bike ride or paddle, it’s important to prepare our muscles.

 Stretching has changed!

-But research and experience has taught us since that static stretching isn’t really the best to prepare our bodies for an activity.
+But research and experience have taught us since that static stretching isn’t really the best way to prepare our bodies for an activity.
 I learned this recently at a short presentation by a couple doctors from a local chiropractic clinic at a Chamber of Commerce meeting.

 Static stretching is still great—but better after your workout or activity.
 Or even each day when you’re not preparing for an activity.
 It’s just plain good for our bodies so we can keep our flexibility.

 This is important as our bodies age, as flexibility is one of the (many!) things that diminish without use.

 But to prepare for a workout or other physical activity, we want to warm up with “dynamic stretching” instead.

 Here’s a short video that describes the difference.
 She also goes into the why’s of each one.
 It’s definitely worth the 4-minute watch.